 - 1 dash black pepper

-- 4 c cooked cut green beans cut into 1 – 1.5 inch pieces
+- 4 cups cooked green beans cut into 1 – 1.5 inch pieces

-- To cook the green bean bring a pot of water to a boil.
+- To cook the green beans, bring a pot of water to a boil.
 Once boiling add the cut green beans and cook for 6-7 minutes.
 Drain.

 - Bake for another 5 minutes until the onions are a golden brown.

 I love the crunch & taste of this casserole.
 I will say, it’s my favorite way to eat green beans!

 I love that bit of crunch the fried onions give this dish.
 Such a classic!